Jaygagaga/UGErebuttal/README.md

 | 3407 | 62.10 |
 | 2025 | 61.60 |
 | 7    | 65.50 |

-These results indicate **stable performance across random initializations**, with relatively low variance compared to the overall gains.
+These results indicate **stable performance across random initializations**.

-**3. Small test sets.**
-Our benchmark covers **4 core tasks**, with perception and grounding expanded into **6 and 4 subtasks across 4 cities**, emphasizing **diversity and structured evaluation**.
+**3. Small test sets.**  Our benchmark covers **4 core tasks**, with two tasks expanded into **6 and 4 subtasks across 4 cities**, emphasizing **diversity and structured evaluation**.
 The test sets are **carefully curated** to ensure high quality and include **challenging samples**, rather than simply increasing scale.
 We observe similar patterns in prior work.
-For example, **CityEval (CityGPT)** contains  100–300 samples per task per city, reflecting a similar trade-off between task diversity and per-task scale.
+For example, **CityEval** contains 100–300 samples per task per city, reflecting a similar trade-off between task diversity and per-task scale.

-**4. Error case.**
-We include **error analysis** for distance-based queries.
-- **Example:**  For a distance query, the model predicts a POI near the same road as the reference location, while the ground truth is slightly closer.
-This suggests reliance on **local proximity cues**, making **fine-grained distance comparison** difficult.
+**4. Error case.**  For a distance query, the model predicts a POI near the same road as the reference location, while the ground truth is slightly closer.
+This suggests reliance on **proximity cues**, making **fine-grained distance comparison** difficult.
 - **Analysis:**
   (1) **Weak metric grounding:** SRPs express distance/direction in language but are not explicitly aligned with graph-level metrics.
   (2) **Objective limitation:** Contrastive learning captures semantic relations but struggles with **continuous distance values**.